Chuniophoenix hainanensis

 Garden Applications

-Great understory, clumping palm for moist gardens where something with palmate leaves is desired.
-A very special palm from Hainan Island, China which everyone will want to grow.
-It makes a superb specimen palm and with its deeply cut fan-shaped leaves, it resembles nothing more than a huge Rhapis excelsa.
+This is a great understory, clumping palm for moist gardens where palmate leaves are desired.
+It is a very special palm from Hainan Island that makes a superb specimen.
+With its deeply cut fan-shaped leaves, it resembles a huge Rhapis excelsa.

-• Large bunches of bright red, cherry-size fruits are produced, transforming it from the merely unusual to the frankly spectacular
+• Production of bright red, cherry-size fruits transforms it from merely unusual to frankly spectacular.

 8. Cold Climate Cultivation Strategies